valueflows/valueflows/mkdocs/docs/concepts/actions.md

 **transfer** - This action gives full (human) rights and responsibilities plus physical custody, combining the last two actions.

-**move** - `move` changes the location, and possibly the identifier, if location is part of the logical identifier, of a resource with no transfer of agent rights or custodianship.
+**move** - `move` changes the location (and possibly the identifier, if location is part of the logical identifier) of a resource, but does not transfer agent rights or custodianship.

+**copy** - A new resource is created for the receiver, an exact copy of the original provider resource.

 **raise** - This action adjusts a quantity up, used either when a computer system is brought up and existing resources must be entered with a beginning balance, or when an inventory count in the real world shows that the quantity in the computer system is too low.
 When it is known how a resource was obtained, it is preferable to use the real action.